LiteObject/demo_streamlit/README.md

-# Streamlit Demo - AI Chatbot
+# Streamlit AI Chatbot & Q&A Demo
-This is a simple Streamlit application that allows users to interact with a chatbot powered by the Llama 3.2 model.
-Users can ask questions and upload PDF files for context.

-### What is Streamlit?
-[Streamlit](https://streamlit.io/) is an open-source app framework for Machine Learning and Data Science projects.
-It allows you to create beautiful web applications with minimal effort.
+This repository contains two Streamlit web applications: an AI Chatbot and a Question Answering (Q&A) app.
+Both apps leverage large language models via LangChain, allowing users to interact with an AI assistant, ask questions, and optionally upload PDF files for context-aware answers.
+Chat history is maintained for a seamless conversational experience.

+## Features

+- **AI Chatbot:** Engage in multi-turn conversations with an AI assistant.
+- **Q&A App:** Ask questions and get answers, with optional PDF upload for context.
+- **PDF Support:** Upload documents to provide additional context for your queries.
+- **Configurable Models:** Easily switch models and providers using environment variables.
+- **Session History:** Chat and Q&A history is preserved during your session.

 ## Installation

-1. **Clone the repository** (if you haven't already):
+1. **Clone the repository:**
    ```sh
    git clone <your-repo-url>
    cd demo_streamlit